mattermost/mattermost-push-proxy/README.md

    - Change directories by typing `cd ~/push-proxy/config`
    - Edit the file by typing `vi config-push-proxy.json`
    - Replace `"ApplePushCertPublic": ""` and `"ApplePushCertPrivate": ""` with a path to the public and private keys obtained from the Apple Developer Program
-   - Replace `"AndroidApiKey": ""` with a path to the key generated from Google Cloud Messaging
+   - For `"AndroidApiKey": ""`, set the key generated from Google Cloud Messaging
    - For example:

      ```